Plants and Animals

 Information is summarized from MNFI's database of rare species and community occurrences.
 Data may not reflect true distribution since much of the state has not been thoroughly surveyed.

-This blue-eyed grass generally occurs in dry to moist prairies and damp sands associated with coastal plain marshes.
+This blue-eyed grass generally occurs in dry to moist prairies and rocky or sandy openings.

 Natural Community Types

 For each species, lists of natural communities were derived from review of the nearly 6,500 element occurrences in the MNFI database, in addition to herbarium label data for some taxa.
 In most cases, at least one specimen record exists for each listed natural community.
 For certain taxa, especially poorly collected or extirpated species of prairie and savanna habitats, natural community lists were derived from inferences from collection sites and habitat preferences in immediately adjacent states (particularly Indiana and Illinois).
 Natural communities are not listed for those species documented only from altered or ruderal habitats in Michigan, especially for taxa that occur in a variety of habitats outside of the state.

 Natural communities are not listed in order of frequency of occurrence, but are rather derived from the full set of natural communities, organized by Ecological Group.
 In many cases, the general habitat descriptions should provide greater clarity and direction to the surveyor.
 In future versions of the Rare Species Explorer, we hope to incorporate natural community fidelity ranks for each taxon.

 Lousewort, Hill's thistle, dewberry, panic grass, wood rush, grass-leaved rush, sheep sorrel, prairie ragwort, jack pine, meadow-sweet, blue-joint grass, arrow-leaved violet, prairie cordgrass, and black-fruited spikerush.

 This species is poorly understood, but it likely benefits from maintaining areas in an open condition through protection of hydrology, removal of excessive brush, and occasional prescribed fires.